 When you land on a product page, the video is the first thing you’ll see.
 The grid leads the shopper’s eye from the large video, to the graphic thumbnails, and then pulls the eye down to the vibrant color of the add to cart button.

 Quirky’s products solve unique problems most common goods fail to address.
 Before the redesign, products and features were described with a simple bulleted list.
 Now, each product page has a features section to highlight functionality using fun images and blurbs.

 We wanted to inspire our audience to invent while encouraging purchasing.
 The inventor’s story humanizes the product design process and provides each product with a relatable narrative.

 After the shoppers have had a chance to look at the product in detail, we wanted to make sure they had quick access to explore more products that might fit into their lifestyle.
 Recommendations are based on purchases that other shoppers made who also viewed the current product.

 Making it easy for shoppers to find what they want

 This template was designed to allow Quirky to showcase a featured or best-selling, and break up the grid to cross-sell featured products from other categories.

 A shop homepage concept was designed to mimic the dropdown navigation, featuring new and noteworthy products, categories, and collection browsing.

-Erin is a product designer at Etsy
+Erin is a product designer at Squarespace

 Want to get in touch?